-Pete Donaldson, past president of the Georgia Association of Criminal Lawyers, stated that the Association conducted a national search for a recipient for the award for 2013 who was not only an attorney actively engaged in criminal defense in private practice, but also who was willing to take on unpopular cases and who displays a commitment to continuing legal education.
+Pete Donaldson, past president of the Georgia Association of Criminal Lawyers, stated that the Association conducted a national search for a recipient who was not only an attorney actively engaged in criminal defense in private practice, but who was also willing to take on unpopular cases and who displayed a commitment to continuing legal education.

-The association invited Peters’ partner, Jason Sheffield at Peters, Rubin & Sheffield, to participate in the presentation of the award.
+The association invited Peters’ partner, Jason Sheffield, to participate in the presentation of the award.
 Of his partner, Sheffield stated:

 “Doug Peters is an unbelievable lawyer.
 Intuitive, intelligent, creative, visceral, powerful, compelling, and compassionate.
 In the last 35 years, Doug has defended people in the most unpopular cases imaginable.
 People whose lives were totally destroyed by one side of the story.
 Courtrooms filled with angry hearts and angry eyes.
 But somehow juries have found a voice of reason in Doug, a light of truth in his humble principles, in his way at looking at facts so honestly and clearly.
 Time and time again, juries have returned verdicts in Doug’s cases that have expressed their belief in Doug’s clients’ innocence.”